• Home

 Mineral water vs spring water

 According to a UK poll from 2021, around 40% of respondents believe they do not drink enough water to reach the recommended fluid intake of 6-8 glasses per day.
-However, water is essential for our health and wellbeing as it supports many biological functions and provides a foundation for most reactions in the body.
+However, water is essential for our health and well-being as it supports many biological functions and provides a foundation for most reactions in the body.
 Water in our bodies is important for:

 • Cell function

-• Joints and eyes lubrication
+• Joints and eye lubrication

 • Transportation of nutrients and waste